Active Learning of Discrete-Time Dynamics for Uncertainty-Aware Model Predictive Control: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{odel-based} control is an attractive framework for robot control thanks to its adaptivity, scalability, and sample efficiency~\cite{harrison2018metarl, chua2018mbrl, williams2017mbrl}.
-However, it requires access to an accurate model of the system dynamics that is often hard to obtain.
-For example, an accurate dynamical model for an aerial vehicle requires capturing the highly nonlinear effects generated by aerodynamic forces and torques, propeller interactions, and vibrations, which cannot be easily modeled~\cite{saviolo2022pitcn}.
-Moreover, in presence of variations in the operating conditions (e.g., the platform may be extended with cable-suspended payloads that would significantly change the dynamics by varying mass and moment of inertia - Figure~\ref{fig:initial_figure}), it is critical to continuously refine the model online.
-Overall, failing to model such system changes would result in significant degradation of the control performance and may cause catastrophic failures.
+\IEEEPARstart{M}{odel-based} control is an attractive framework for robot control thanks to its adaptivity, scalability, and data efficiency~\cite{harrison2018metarl, chua2018mbrl, williams2017mbrl, moerland2023model}. \rebuttal{Despite these advantages, the effectiveness of this framework heavily relies on how accurately it can model the robot's interaction with its environment.
+For example, developing an accurate model for an aerial vehicle requires capturing complex factors like wind forces, propeller rotation, aerodynamic effects, and vibrations~\cite{saviolo2023learning}.
+Additionally, it is crucial to continually adjust this model to match changes in operating conditions.
+For example, the platform may be extended with cable-suspended payloads that would significantly change the dynamics by varying mass and moment of inertia (Figure~\ref{fig:initial_figure}).
+Failing to adapt could result in diminished control performance and even catastrophic failures.}